yueyang0115/docker-cheatsheet/README.md

 * [`docker tag`](https://docs.docker.com/engine/reference/commandline/tag) tags an image to a name (local or registry).

 ## Container
 Your basic isolated Docker process.
-Containers are to Virtual Machines as threads are to processes.
-Or you can think of them as chroots on steroids.
 * [`docker create`](https://docs.docker.com/engine/reference/commandline/create) creates a container but does not start it.
 * [`docker run`](https://docs.docker.com/engine/reference/commandline/run) creates and starts a container in one operation.
 * [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps) shows running containers, use `-a` to show all running and stopped containers.